Home » Course » Soup

 Instructions

-• Add beef broth, crushed tomatoes and tomato sauce.
-Then add carrots, basil, oregano, fresh parsley and 2 tbsp of fresh parmesan cheese.
+• Add crushed tomatoes, tomato sauce and beef broth.
+Then add basil, oregano, fresh parsley.
 Turn up heat and bring to a boil.

 • Add more beef broth if you desire a thinner soup.
-Taste and add beef bouillon if desire.
 Bring it to boil again.

 • Add ravioli and cook ravioli based on package instructions.
 You may need to cook ravioli a minute or two longer than instructed on the package.
 (See Note 1)

-• Add salt and pepper to taste.
+• Add parmesan cheese.
+Stir to combine.
+Add beef bouillon if desired.
+Then add salt and pepper to taste.
 If soup is already salty (especially if you added beef bouillon), you might want to omit salt.
 Remove from heat.

-• Garnish with parsley and parmesan cheese.
+• Garnish with parsley and more parmesan cheese.
 Serve and enjoy!

 Notes